Florida county backs Trump, refuses to bring New York Times to library computers

 Breaking News Emails

 During an Oct.
-24 meeting of the Citrus County Board of Commissioners, lawmakers were asked to approve a digital subscription to the paper which would cost $2,657.20 a year for the first two years and then $2,714.40 the third year.
+24 meeting of the Citrus County Board of Commissioners, lawmakers were asked to approve a digital subscription to the paper which would cost $2,657.20 a year for the first two years and then $2,714.40 for the third.

 County staffers recommended the purchase but it never even got a vote.

-Commissioner Scott Carnahan then jumped in to say he supported Trump's on-going war of words with the newspaper.
+Commissioner Scott Carnahan then jumped in to say he supported Trump's ongoing objection to the paper's coverage of him and his administration.

 Carnahan made it clear he does not like the paper's content.